blami/dotfiles/tmpl/license/CC BY-NC-SA4.0.md

   from You for the exercise of the Licensed Rights, whether directly or through a collecting society under any voluntary or waivable statutory or compulsory licensing scheme.
-In all other cases the Licensor expressly reserves any right to collect such royalties.
+In all other cases the Licensor expressly reserves any right to collect such royalties, including when the Licensed Material is used other than for NonCommercial purposes.

 ## Section 3 – License Conditions.